NLnetLabs/draft-toorop-dnsop-dns-catalog-zones/draft-ietf-dnsop-dns-catalog-zones.md

 ## List of Member Zones {#listofmemberzones}

-The list of member zones is specified as a collection of domain names under the owner name "zones" where "zones" is a direct child domain of the catalog zone.
+The list of member zones is specified as a collection of members nodes, represented by domain names under the owner name "zones" where "zones" is a direct child domain of the catalog zone.

 The names of member zones are represented on the RDATA side (instead of as a part of owner names) so that all valid domain names may be represented regardless of their length [@!RFC1035].

-For example, if a catalog zone lists three zones "example.com.", "example.net." and "example.org.", the RRs would appear as follows:
+For example, if a catalog zone lists three zones "example.com.", "example.net." and "example.org.", the member node RRs would appear as follows:

 ```
 <m-unique-1>.zones.$CATZ 0 IN PTR example.com.